Liumingxun/Liumingxun/README.md

 ## Hey there! 👋

 I'm Liumingxun, you also call me Lime🍋‍🟩.
-I am passionate about web developer with a strong focus on the JavaScript and TypeScript!
+I am passionate about web developement with a strong focus on the JavaScript and TypeScript!

 🪄 Here is my [site](https://limx.fun).